Faster Ray Tracing through Hierarchy Cut Code: Results

 \subsection{Ray Tracing Performance Overall}

-Table \ref{tab_Results_Overview} shows a summary of the secondary ray trace performance.
-The bold data represents the best performance in the corresponding scene.
-The highest secondary ray speedup of various encoding methods are: Origin 1.23x, Reis 1.33x, Alia\_Compact 1.48x, Two\_Point 1.52x, HCC 1.81x, MLHCC 1.56x, PPC 1.84x.
-All these methods achieve the highest speedup in Breakfast scene except prefix path code.
-Prefix path code method gives us a soft upper bound of performance that can be achieved by increasing traversal path coherence.

-In two scenes our hierarchy cut code does not reach the best performance with 32-bit length.
-In order to analyze this phenomenon, we provide cut node boundaries of hierarchy cut code in Figure \ref{Fig_CutBoundariesSample}.
-In Breakfast, Salle de Bain and Livingroom scenes, the cut nodes match the details in the scene, which are the most complex part in the scenes.
-Spending more bits on such details can effectively encode the ray.
-In Sibenik scene, our method does not find such details.
-The Sibenik scene is a scene similar to an empty box.
-The scene is relatively spacious as a whole, with details concentrated on the wall at the edge of the scene.
-Therefore, the cut node can only roughly represent the boundary of the scene, but not the internal space.
-This will cause that most of the rays can only pass through 3-4 cut nodes, thus further aggravating the problem of insufficient cut nodes.
+In three scenes, our methods do not achieve the best performance with a 32-bit length.
+To analyze this phenomenon, we provide the cut node boundaries of the hierarchy cut code in Figure \ref{Fig_CutBoundariesSample}.
+In the Breakfast, Salle de Bain, and Living room scenes, the cut nodes match the details in the scene, which are the most complex parts of the scenes.
+Allocating more bits to such details can effectively encode the rays.
+However, the experiments on the Vokselia and landscape scenes reveal that reordering techniques face challenges in dealing with open landscape scenes.
+All the reordering techniques only achieve a speedup of 1.1 or 1.2 in these scenes.
+The reason why our methods fail in these scenes is that there are too many details contained within one code boundary.
+For instance, the forest in Vokselia is present in only one cut node, which cannot accurately determine whether a ray passes through this forest.
+Similar reasons explain the limitations of other existing encoding methods.
+For encoding methods designed for the entire scene, open landscape scenes pose a significant challenge.
+It is worth considering dividing the scene into different regions according to the viewport and encoding rays in different regions separately.